40 Productive Things to do When Bored

 Budget Manager: Money Management Worksheet Frances P Robinson Author

 Have you thought about doing something with your friends?
-If you haven’t hung out with them in a long time, you should plan something with them.
+You should plan something with them if you haven’t hung out with them in a long time.
 Take a few minutes to plan what you will do when you’re able to get together.

 I recently started a journal after reading my latest book.
-Writing your thoughts and ideas down in a journal is good practice, and reviewing them.
+Writing and reviewing your thoughts and ideas in a journal is good practice.
 If you’re looking for an outlet or something to help you get more organized, start writing in a journal.

 Journal: Blank Journal Diary Richard Craft Author

-Sometimes it’s just good to sit outside and enjoy the fresh air.
+Sometimes, sitting outside and enjoying the fresh air is just good.
 It will help to take your mind off everything that’s going on.

 This is another platform for you to sell your stuff on.
 It’s good for clothes and electronics.
-Read my post on how to sell on Mercari here.
+Please read my post on how to sell on Mercari here.

-If you want to go back to school if you’re bored at home, there’s a great chance that you’ll be able to find some free classes out there.
+If you want to go back to school if you’re bored at home, you’ll be able to find some free classes out there.
 Harvard & MIT are just a few universities offering free online classes.
 Check EDx to see what others are available.

 The last thing on the list of productive things to do when bored is to plan a trip.
 Is there a place that you have always wanted to go to?
 Is there a band or sporting event that you want to see?
 If the answer is yes, take this time to plan that trip.